How to Time Block for Better Time Management

 This exercise should be eyeopening.
 Most likely you will see you do not have enough time to do everything you *think* you need to do.
 Here are some ways to work around this:

-Ask for help!
 Can someone help you with cleaning?
 Are your kids old enough to help out?
 My 4 year old can make her bed, put some laundry away, put clean trash bags in trashcans, etc… My husband cleans the pool, helps when I need it, and has is own set of chores he completes around the house.

-Complete tasks with your kids around.
 I truly believe this sets a great example to kids.
 I don’t think my kids should wake up from nap/quiet time and have a magically clean house.
 They see me cleaning and now they WANT to clean, they WANT to organize.
 Having kids around while doing chores may not be ideal, but I think it is important to set an example and include them.
 (Even when it is extremely painful watching them make an even bigger mess when trying to clean up haha).

 Time blocking is an effective time management tool that you can use daily to organize your days and properly manage your time.
 If you always feel rushed, a time audit and time blocking will be a straight forward way to show you what you REALLY have time for.